canonical/identity-platform-login-ui/ui/README.md

 4. Run the tests with the following command:

-    `cd ui && npx playwright test`
+    `make test-e2e`

-You can follow the tests with the ui parameter.
+You can follow the tests with an open browser.
 This is helpful in case of failures to debug the root cause.

-    cd ui && npx playwright test --ui
+    make test-e2e-debug